FAQ

 Given the wide range of services that we offer, our prices are specially adapted to your needs.
 To obtain a submission, or simply for more information, contact us at 514 277-7778 or email us.
 We will be pleased to provide you with the information over the phone or in person.

-2. What are the terms of payment?
+2. What are the terms of payment for a funeral contract?

-You can pay cash, or by credit card or cheque.
-If the contract was paid in full, everything is settled.
+You can pay cash, interact, bank transfer or cheque.
+If the prearrangement contract was paid in full, everything is settled.

 4. How do we obtain the $2500 Québec pension plan death benefit?